felipmiguel/batec-ossrdbms-demo/README.md

 terraform apply
 ```

-The infrastructure will use azure-cli logged in user as Azure AD administrator for both MySQL and Postgres databases.
-If you want to execute the application locally, your logged in user will be able to connect to the databases using `DefaultAzureCredential`.
+The infrastructure will use the azure-cli logged-in user as the Azure AD administrator for both MySQL and PostgreSQL databases.
+If you want to execute the application locally, your logged-in user will be able to connect to the databases using `DefaultAzureCredential`.

-The terraform configuration exports all necessary variables to configure the next steps.
+The Terraform configuration exports all necessary variables to configure the next steps.

 ### Configure MySQL database

 MySQL database is configured using Entity Framework Core migrations.
 The migrations are located in the `repo.mysql` folder.
 It is necessary to configure appsettings.json to point to the MySQL database.
 To configure the database, use `mysql_server_name`, `mysql_database_name` and `mysql_user_name` output variables from Terraform configuration.

-You can get the connection string as follows:
+You can get the connection string extracting the output variables from the Terraform state.
+For that, execute the following commands in your terminal:

 ```bash
 MYSQL_SERVER=$(terraform output -raw mysql_server_name)